Degrandiloquent/powerup-sa/README.md

 **FNB App of the Year Hackathon 2025**

-PowerUp SA is a real-time load shedding assistant app that helps South Africans stay ahead of power outages with personalized schedules, notifications, and community features.
+PowerUp SA is a real-time load-shedding assistant app that helps South Africans stay ahead of power outages with personalized schedules and notifications.

 ---